Hummer Maintenance: Cost, Plans and Service Schedule

 Despite their age, we were able to find coverage options for select Hummer vehicles.
 Endurance quoted us $156 per month for a Premier Plus plan on a 2010 H3, which covers the essentials and may one day protect you from a catastrophic engine repair.

-Other warranty providers like olive only cover select vehicles that are under 10 years old, so your options for extended warranty protection on Hummers in general may be limited.
+Other warranty providers like olive only cover select vehicles 10 years old, so your options for extended warranty protection on Hummers may be limited.
 But it may be worth grabbing a few extra quotes from the best extended car warranty companies to see if anyone can beat Endurance’s offer.

 » MORE: Car warranty vs. car insurance